 About Belas Knap Long Barrow

-It was built around 3000 BC and used for burials over a significant period until the chambers were deliberately blocked.
-Romano-British pottery found inside one of the burial chambers show that it was open in Roman times.
+Built around 3000 BC, Belas Knap Long Barrow was used for consecutive human burials for thousands of years, with Romano-British pottery found inside one of the burial chambers indicating that it was still open in Roman times.